lrcry/ExpertMind/README.md

       {
-        "nodeDisplay": "This is a test Node name", "nodeDescription": "This is a test Node description", "userId": "user_test_id" // if someone do this without logged in, just leave it blank }
+        "nodeDisplay": "This is a test Node name", "nodeDescription": "This is a test Node description", "userId": "user_test_id"
+      }
       ```
+      If someone do this without logged in, just leave 'userId' as blank.

     - Add a child node to an existed node

       *POST /api/add_child_node/*